pmem/pmem.github.io/_posts/2017-03-09-pmemkv-zero-copy-leaf-splits.md

 }
 ```

-Note that memory allocated by NVML is always zero-filled, and a
+Note that memory allocated by libpmemobj is always zero-filled, and a
 zero-filled slot is considered unused by convention.
 So there is no
 need to explicitly clear slots on a new leaf during a split.
 This
 explains why the loop above skips any slot where the key sorts below